Undergraduate Summer Research Internships (USRI)

 • Faculties are encouraged to give preference in their adjudication of applications to students from equity deserving groups, economically disadvantaged, and/or first-generation students.

-• Students must have been enrolled at Western in an undergraduate program in Winter 2023 and should be planning to attend Western in Fall 2023 as an undergraduate or graduate student.
-Faculties are encouraged to give preference to students completing 3rd year and/or returning students, but final decisions about internships are up to the Faculty
+• Students must have been enrolled at Western in an undergraduate program in Winter 2024 and should be planning to attend Western in Fall 2024 as an undergraduate or graduate student.

-• Students must be available to participate in research activity as described in the proposal for 16 weeks between May 1 and August 31, 2023
+• Students must be available to participate full-time in research activity as described in the proposal for 16 weeks between May 1 and August 31, 2024.

 • Specific dates of research engagement will be determined collaboratively with the faculty supervisor through the individual learning plan.